 Difficulty using the legs or feet

-Decreased feeling (may affect touch, pain, vibration, or position sensation)
+- Decreased feeling (may affect touch, pain, vibration, or position sensation)

-Reduced reflexes (most common in the ankle)
+- Reduced reflexes (most common in the ankle)

-Muscles becoming smaller (atrophy)
+- Muscles becoming smaller (atrophy)

-Muscle twitches (fasciculations)
+- Muscle twitches (fasciculations)

-Loss of movement (paralysis)
+- Loss of movement (paralysis)

 For most metabolic neuropathies, the best treatment is to correct the metabolic problem.

 The outlook mainly depends on the cause of the disorder.
 In some cases, the problem can easily be treated.
-In other cases, the metabolic problem cannot be controlled and nerves may continue to become damaged.
+In other cases, the metabolic problem cannot be controlled, and nerves may continue to become damaged.

-Patients who already have metabolic neuropathy can reduce the risk of some complications.
-A foot doctor (podiatrist) can teach you how to inspect your feet for signs of injury and infection.
+If you have neuropathy in your feet, a foot doctor (podiatrist) can teach you how to inspect your feet for signs of injury and infection.
 Proper fitting shoes can lessen the chance of skin breakdown in sensitive areas of the feet.

 Shy ME.
 Peripheral neuropathies.
-In: Goldman L, Ausiello D, eds.
-Cecil Medicine.
-23rd ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 446.
+In: Goldman L, Schafer AI, eds.
+Goldman's Cecil Medicine.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 420.

-- Last reviewed on 2/16/2012
+- Last reviewed on 1/5/2016

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.